Blessed Edward Oldcorne Catholic College

 Blessed Edward Oldcorne Catholic College is a coeducational Roman Catholic secondary school located in Worcester, England, locally referred to as "Blesseds".
 It is a co-educational school, in which there are just over 1,000 students, aged between 11 and 16.
-The school was opened in 1963 as Blessed Edward Oldcorne School by the local Roman Catholic community and named after Edward Oldcorne, a Jesuit priest executed in 1606 for his part in the Gunpowder plot.
-The current head of the school is Greg Mcclarey who took over from Sean Devlin as head at the end of the 2016–2017 academic year.
+The school was opened in 1963 as Blessed Edward Oldcorne School by the local Roman Catholic community and named after Edward Oldcorne, a Jesuit priest executed in 1606 for his part in the Gunpowder Plot.
+The current head of the school is Greg McClarey who took over from Sean Devlin as head at the end of the 2016–2017 academic year.

-The school has a wide catchment area and takes pupils from Droitwich and Pershorewithin Worcestershire.
+The school has a wide catchment area and takes pupils from Droitwich, Pershore and Fernhill Heath within Worcestershire.
 In 2011, 98% of pupils achieved five or more A*-C grades for GCSEs.
 The school is rated as a 'Category 1' school by the Local Authority.